Pauli stabilizer formalism for topological quantum field theories and generalized statistics: Dijkgraaf--Witten 2-form gauge theories in D

-The action value essentially depends on $B_j$, exhibiting a 't Hooft anomaly.
-This anomaly could be canceled by coupling the theory to a $(5{+}1)$D bulk SPT represented by the cocycle $T[B] \in H^6(B^3 G', B^3 K; \RR/\ZZ)$.
-Taking the differential of the Lagrangian in Eq.~\eqref{eq: S' with counter term}, and then flipping the sign and dividing by $2\pi$, we obtain \begin{eqs} T[B]=\sum_j \frac{l_j}{N_j^2} B_j\cup B_j + \sum_{j<k}\frac{l_{jk}}{N_jN_k} B_j\cup B_k~. \end{eqs} When $N_j\mid B_j$ for each $1\leq j \leq s$, the cocycle $T[B]$ vanishes.
-Therefore, $T[B]$ is relative with respect to the subgroup $K=\ker\pi$ as expected.
-Note that although we have taken $B_j$ to take value in an infinite group $\ZZ$ in the above process, it is not necessary.
-We can also choose $G'$ to be a finite group that is large enough, for example \begin{eqs} G'=\prod_{i}\ZZ_{N_iN_s}~, \end{eqs} in which case Eq.~\eqref{eq: anomaly of twist} is also well-defined.

-Finally, we could extract statistical properties of $B_j$ from the anomaly.
-The first term represents the self-braiding anomaly, which is detected via the loop-flipping process.
-And the second term corresponds to the mutual braiding of different types of loops.
+The first term is divisible by $N_j^2$ because of Eq.~\eqref{eq:condition of N_j}, and hence contributes an integer to the action.
+Similarly,

+and the first term is divisible by $N_jN_k$.
+Therefore, after flipping the sign and dividing by $2\pi$, the anomaly is \begin{eqs} T[B] = \sum_j \frac{l_j}{N_j^2}B_j\cup B_j + \sum_{j<k}\frac{l_{jk}}{N_jN_k}B_j\cup B_k~. \end{eqs} If $B_j=N_j\widetilde B_j$ for every $j$, then each term in Eq.~\eqref{eq: anomaly of twist} is integer-valued and hence vanishes in $\RR/\ZZ$.
+Thus $T[B]$ is indeed relative with respect to $K=\ker\pi$.

+Although we used the infinite group $G'=\prod_j\ZZ$ to define integer lifts, this choice is only for convenience.
+One may instead choose a sufficiently large finite group.
+For example, in the invariant-factor convention $N_j\mid N_k$ for $j<k$, one may take \begin{eqs} G''=\prod_i \ZZ_{N_iN_s}~. \end{eqs} Eq.~\eqref{eq: anomaly of twist} is then interpreted using integer lifts of the $\ZZ_{N_iN_s}$-valued cocycles $B_i$.
+This expression is independent of the chosen lifts because changing $B_j$ by $N_jN_s$ times an integer cochain changes each term in $T[B]$ by an integer-valued cochain.
+Therefore Eq.~\eqref{eq: anomaly of twist} is a well-defined $\RR/\ZZ$-valued cocycle for this finite choice of $G''$.

+Let us now explain the allowed values of the coefficients $l_j$ and $l_{jk}$.
+These coefficients are not arbitrary integers.
+They are defined modulo shifts that change $T[B]$ only by anomaly-trivial terms, namely terms removable by local counterterms in the relative boundary theory.